bottlepy/bottle/docs/tutorial.rst

     install(sqlite_plugin)

     uninstall(sqlite_plugin) # uninstall a specific plugin
-    uninstall(SQLitePlugin)  # uninstall all plugins with that type uninstall('sqlite')      # uninstall all plugins with that name uninstall(True)          # uninstall all plugins at once
+    uninstall(SQLitePlugin)  # uninstall all plugins of that type uninstall('sqlite')      # uninstall all plugins with that name uninstall(True)          # uninstall all plugins at once